mandyxmq/WaveOpticsFiber/README.md

 	Example:
 	```
-	 ./Sim silk 0 ../crosssection/xvec_silk.txt ../crosssection/yvec_silk.txt 360 100 50 ../ior/silkK_double.binary
+	 ./Sim silk 0 ../crosssection/xvec_silk.txt ../crosssection/yvec_silk.txt 360 100 50 1.55 ../ior/silkK_double.binary
 	 ```

 	This command will simulate plane waves incident on a lossy silk cylinder.
 The discretization information is contained in the files ../crosssection/xvec_silk.txt and ../crosssectionyvec_silk.txt.
 The simulation contains 50 wavelength samples raning from 400nm to 700nm, 100 incident theta angles ranging from 0 to Pi/2 and 360 outgoing azimuthal angles ranging from 0 to 2Pi.
 The scattering distribution, pdf, cdf, cross-section ratio data will be saved to build/silk.
 The incident azimuthal angle also ranges from 0 to 2Pi and has the same number of samples as the outgoing azimuthal samples.
+The real part of the cylinder ior is 1.55.
 The wavelength dependent imaginary part of the cylinder ior is in ../ior/silkK_double.binary.

 ## Contact
 If you have any questions regarding this work, please contact Mandy Xia (mandyxia AT cs.cornell.edu).